franko/gsl-shell/doc/source/matrices.rst

   -- but we can change also its value v[4] = 0.6

-For the other side simple indexing will not work for matrix with more than one column and in this latter case you shound use the methods :meth:`~Matrix.get` and :meth:`~Matrix.set`.
+In the case you index a matrix with more then one column the row matrix that you will obtain will refer to the same underlying data of the original matrix.
+Since the two matrices refer to the same data any change to the content of one matrix will affect both of them.

+In general the aliasing between matrices can be useful in many circumstances to refer to an original matrix by using a submatrix.
+In case you really need a submatrix which is an independent copy of its parent matrix you can just use the :func:`matrix.copy` function to obtain a copy.

 Matrix Dimensions
 ~~~~~~~~~~~~~~~~~